 Not only do my children love this book but we are frequently asked about it from members of the congregation at our church.
 People who sit near us often ask where we got this beautiful prayer book.
 If you know St. Augustine Academy Press, this shouldn't surprise you.
 Their books are all exceptionally beautiful being filled with lovely artwork.
 This book was written in 1911 by Mother Mary Loyola.

 A quality rosary is a must.
 You will never go wrong with Ghirelli Rosaries.
 This First Communion rosary for boys is a manly reminder of his special day with two angels adoring the Blessed Sacrament as a center piece, black glass beads, and grapes hanging from the wood of the crucifix.

-This boys pre-knotted navy blue First Communion tie is a great gift and keepsake for a little boy who is making his First Communion.
-Blue for Our Lady and featuring chalice emblems, he is sure to feel special on his First Communion Day.
+This boys pre-knotted white First Communion tie is a great gift and keepsake for a little boy who is making his First Communion.
+Featuring chalice emblems and a gold cross pin, he is sure to feel special on his First Communion Day.

 I don't recommend going cheap on rosary beads.
 They really need to be sturdy.
 After all, they are more than a keepsake and are intended to be used daily.
 You can't go wrong with the Ghirelli company.
 I highly recommend them and this First Communion Rosary for a little girl.

 We've had this Marian Children's Missal for many years.
 It is about a second grade reading level.
 It is easy to follow the Mass for a First Communion-age child.
 One of the best features is the short meditations or stories written for several of the major feasts.

 A lovely commemorative purse to carry all her devotional Mass items is the perfect gift for a little girl's First Communion.
 This First Communion purse is very lovely.

 02: St. Nicholas Kids Socks (Comes in adult sizes too!)

 06: An Advent Book of Days: Meeting the Characters of Christmas

 07: Madonna & Child Icon Red Christmas Ornament